 When I was a little girl, my father often brought home boxes of used paper from work.
 My sisters and I would flip over the second-hand pages and fill the plain white backs with our drawings and our carefully printed words.
-We laid on the floor and wrote notes to each other, made up stories, and we drew up lists of names for our future children.
-We designed and sketched the houses we’d raise those children in complete with indoor swimming pools and playrooms filled with toys that spanned entire floors.
+We laid on the floor and wrote notes to each other, we dreamed about future careers and we drew up lists of names for the children we might someday have.
+We designed and sketched the houses we’d raise those children in, complete with indoor swimming pools and playrooms filled with toys that spanned entire floors.

 I lived in my imagination as a child and when I grew up I imagined my two beautiful children into being, and lucky me, they came with a kind, loving husband.
 I kept drawing and reading, I painted and wrote poetry, I fell in love with photography, I got very sick and lost myself, and lucky me, I eventually got better.

 And so I keep on imagining.
-I write and I read and I take pictures of the people and the places that touch my life, I dream about my mother and I am thankful for my father’s continued good health.
-I tell my sisters my story and they tell me theirs, the endings ever-changing and shifting as the years fly by.
-But the beginnings stay the same, sweet and tender, the three of us on the living room floor surrounded by a sea of white paper and possibilities.
+I write and I read and I take pictures of the people and the places that touch my life.
+I dream about my mother and father.
+I tell my brother and sisters my story and they tell me theirs, the endings ever-changing and shifting as the years fly by.
+But the beginning stay the same, sweet and tender, the three of us on the living room floor surrounded by a sea of white paper and possibilities.

 P.S.
 If you’re a published author with a website and you’d like to be added to my “Writers” page, shoot me an e-mail!